chef-boneyard/chef-web-docs-2016/includes_data_bag/includes_data_bag_encryption_verify.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-When the contents of a data bag are encrypted, they will not be readable until they are decrypted.
+When the contents of a data bag item are encrypted, they will not be readable until they are decrypted.
 Encryption can be verified with a |knife| command similar to:

 .. code-block:: bash